arnaudin/personal-homepage-v2-material/_posts/2015-01-06-autodesk-flow-design.markdown

 In addition to designing for the platform, the redesign provided an opportunity to eliminate unused features, emphasize top features, and optimize the workflow based on what we had learned from early adopters.

+**Flow Design Demo**
+{: .mdl-color-text--grey-600}

+<iframe width="640" height="360" src="https://www.youtube-nocookie.com/embed/2RBOtd-Z8O8?rel=0" frameborder="0" allowfullscreen></iframe>

-#### Additional Impact
+#### Impact

+Roopinder Tara, Director of Content at ENGINEERING.com [called](http://www.worldcadaccess.com/blog/2014/08/autodesk-flow-design-the-easiest-to-use-cfd-program-ever.html) Flow Design the "*easiest-to-use CFD program ever.*"

-The thing I love about designing product to empower people is that they will inherently be used in unpredictable ways.
+But, the thing I love about designing products to empower people is that they will inherently be used in unpredictable ways.
 For example...

-##### Superbowl
+**Superbowl XLVIII**
+{: .mdl-color-text--grey-600}

 Flow Design and Autodesk Simulation provided the technology behind the wind simulation for Superbowl XLVIII.